ishan-nitj/flask-practice-examples/README.md

 # Flask-Practice-Examples-Basic-
-This contains basic examples of Flask framework from new boston tutorials.
+This contains basic examples of Flask framework.